-- (a) Obtain clear and concise identification as to the cause of any missing or erroneous calculated metering data for which substituted metering data are required; - (b) Ensure that all substituted metering data and estimated metering data are based on calculated metering data and not on any previous Substitutions or Estimations (as applicable); - (c) Base calculated metering data for type 7 metering installations and where applicable for non-contestable unmetered loads, on Inventory Table data as follows:
+- (a) Obtain clear and concise identification as to the cause of any missing or erroneous calculated metering data for which substituted metering data are required; - (b) Ensure that all substituted metering data and estimated metering data are based on calculated metering data and not on any previous Substitutions or Estimations (as applicable); - (c) Base calculated metering data for type 7 metering installations and where applicable for non-contestable unmetered loads, on Inventory Table data as follows: - (i) Where the Inventory Table has not been updated for the period concerned, calculated metering data must be based on the most recent available information and provided as an Estimate; and

-- (i) Where the Inventory Table has not been updated for the period concerned, calculated metering data must be based on the most recent available information and provided as an Estimate; and - (ii) Where the Inventory Table is correct for the period concerned, the calculated metering data must have a quality flag of "A", however, when the Inventory Table is subsequently updated for the period concerned, the calculated metering data must have a quality flag of "F".; - (d) base calculated metering data for non-contestable unmetered loads not included in (c), on appropriate calculation methodologies and Agreed Loads data as follows: - (i) Where the calculation methodologies and Agreed Loads have not been updated for the period concerned, calculated metering data must be based on the most recent available information and provided as an Estimate; and - (ii) Where the calculation methodologies and Agreed Loads are correct for the period concerned, the calculated metering data must have a quality flag of "A", however, when the calculation methodologies and Agreed Loads are subsequently updated for the period concerned, the calculated metering data must have a quality flag of "F". - (e) Notify the affected LNSP, ENLR (where appropriate) and FRMP for the connection point of any Substituted calculated metering data within two business days of the Substitution.
+- (ii) Where the Inventory Table is correct for the period concerned, the calculated metering data must have a quality flag of "A", however, when the Inventory Table is subsequently updated for the period concerned, the calculated metering data must have a quality flag of "F"; - (d) base calculated metering data for non-contestable unmetered loads not included in (c), on appropriate calculation methodologies and Agreed Loads as follows: - (i) Where the Inventory Table has not been updated for the period concerned, calculated metering data must be based on the most recent available information and provided as an Estimate; and - (ii) Where the Inventory Table is correct for the period concerned, the calculated metering data must have a quality flag of "A", however, when the Inventory Table is subsequently updated for the period concerned, the calculated metering data must have a quality flag of "F". - (e) Notify the affected LNSP, ENLR (where appropriate) and FRMP for the connection point of any Substituted calculated metering data within two business days of the Substitution.
 Notification is achieved via the Participant metering data file as detailed within the service level procedures; and - (f) Flag all calculated metering data Substitutions as 'F'.